rajatkb/Conference-Notify/CONTRIBUTING.md

 Not yet updated keep tabs on issue and project board

 ### Search-Service

 Not yet updated keep tabs on issue and project board

+### User-Application

+Not yet updated keep tabs on issue and project board